Upcoming Microchip/Nail Trim Clinics 2017

 Want to help ensure your pets make it home safely if they ever get lost?
-The Kingston Humane Society is pleased to now offer monthly microchip clinics.
+The Kingston Humane Society is pleased to now offer monthly microchip clinics and nail trimmings.

-All clinics are at KHS.
-Microchips are $40 per animal.
-Book now to reserve your spot.
-Payment required at time of booking.
+All clinics are held at KHS (1 Binnington Court).
+Microchips are $40 per animal and nail trims are $10 per animal (no dogs for nail trims at this time, only cats and small pets).
+Book now to reserve your spot!
+Payment required at time of booking – please note that any “no-shows” will not be reimbursed.
 Call 613-546-1291 to book your appointment

 Why should you microchip your pet?